 At first I thought Ms. Brown M&M was making a statement about Obama-care and her difficulties in getting health insurance….
-But no, this mash up is dizzying in a, “Get me off this damn carousel before I barf” kind of way, not a fun, “Let’s have just one more” kind of way.
+But no, this mash up is dizzying in a, “Get me off this stupid carousel before I barf” kind of way, not a fun, “Let’s have just one more” kind of way.
 Should I be buying insurance or chocolate or just……hitting fast forward on the DVR??
 What the hell is this ad selling anyway?

 The cast of ad characters in this 30 second spot is dizzying.
 Ms. Brown M&M, tries to get insurance from the Geico Gecko, and as she gets off the elevator to exit said Geico office tower, the Geico Hump day camel appears.
 WHaaaaa????